billmclean/Julia_Lessons/markdown/lesson01.md

 `bitstring(n)` if `n` is `typemin(Int8)`, `typemax(Int8)`, `Int8(-1)`,
 `Int8(0)` and `Int8(1)`.

-The arithmetic registers in the CPU actually perform integer arithmetic modulo $2^{64}$ with the result in the interval $[-2^{63},2^{63-1}]$.
+The `Int64` registers in the CPU actually perform integer arithmetic modulo $2^{64}$ with the result in the interval $[-2^{63},2^{63-1}]$.
 Thus, the result of
 ```